baileyp/advent-of-code-2023/notes/day10.md

 ## Part 2

-Fortunately, I alredy know at least one method for determining if a point is inside a polgon and it's called [ray casting](https://en.wikipedia.org/wiki/Point_in_polygon#Ray_casting_algorithm).
-Still, this wouldn't work with the field as defined so first I had to write functions to both correctly determind what pipe was at the starting point _and_ to clean up all the junk pipe laying around.
+Fortunately, I alredy know at least one method for determining if a point is inside a polygon and it's called [ray casting](https://en.wikipedia.org/wiki/Point_in_polygon#Ray_casting_algorithm).
+Still, this wouldn't work with the field as defined so first I had to write functions to both correctly determine what pipe was at the starting point _and_ to clean up all the junk pipe laying around.

 Once I had those done I was able to beat up my ray casting function with unit tests based on the sample input until it worked, and when it did... ⭐!
 It's not the fastest solution - takes around 18 seconds on this M2 Pro Macbook.
 Not sure which function is the slowest but speed optimization is not one of my goals this year.
-Maybe as an exercise for a later day I'll come back and profile this.
+Maybe as an exercise for a later day I'll come back and profile this - might be nice to get some familiarity with a profiler.